SCHOOL COUNSELING DEPARTMENT

 2024-25 Scheduling

-School counselors went into English classes to have 9th, 10th, and 11th graders choose electives for next year on February 8th and 9th.
+School counselors went into English classes to have 9th, 10th, and 11th graders choose electives for next year in early February.
 Students can see their course recommendations for core classes through Aspen and which electives they chose those days.
-The program of studies is available here.

 OTHER EVENTS

-For more information and to register, please click here.
+For more information and to find the list of colleges planning to attend, please go here.

 NEACAC Spring College Fairs